legend80s/cdi-go/README.md

 ## Features

-- Full name and Abbr searching supported. *wont search node_modules*.
+- Intelligent matching. *node_modules wont be searched*.
 - Speed.
-History will be stored in a db file (`~/cdi-db-shortcuts.json`) for search speed.
+Histories will be stored in a db file (`~/cdi-db-shortcuts.json`) for search speed.

 ## Usage